Double Copy in AdS3 from Minitwistor Space

 We will look at the example of type III in detail here.
-From Appendix \ref{app:petrov}, one can see that this requires that the gravitational representative has a second order pole.
-The simplest possibility that gives non-zero position space fields and respect the twistor double copy is found by fixing the pole structure as
+From Appendix \ref{app:petrov}, one can see that this requires that the gravitational representative has a second-order pole.
+The simplest possibility that gives non-zero position space fields and respects the twistor double copy is found by fixing the pole structure as

 This respects the twistor double copy, but not the position space double copy.
 Since the single copy has two non-degenerate principal null directions, its Cotton double copy gives a type D, on the other hand, the Cotton spinor arising from the twistor double copy is type III.
-Thus the double copy fails in position space.
-To accommodate for the possibility of a double copy that is local in both twistor and position space, one should require two distinct single copies, one which has a degenerate null principal direction (i.e. the representative has a simple pole).
+Thus, the position space Cotton double copy prescription fails.
+To accommodate for the possibility of a double copy that is local in both twistor and position space, one should require two distinct single copies, one of which has a degenerate null principal direction (i.e. the representative has a simple pole).
 This constrains the most natural ansatz to be

 while the Cotton tensor obtained from the position space double copy is

 Surprisingly, the type N contribution is reproduced exactly and the type III contribution is off by a numerical factor of 2.
 We can further consider the general $\tilde m$ case